ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Consistent with {{Section 6.5 of I-D.ietf-ace-oauth-authz}}, all communications between a caller of the TRL endpoint and the Authorization Server MUST be encrypted, as well as integrity and replay protected.
 Furthermore, responses from the Authorization Server to the caller MUST be bound to the caller's request.

+Following a request to the TRL endpoint, the messages defined in this document that the Authorization Server sends as response use Content-Format "application/ace-trl+cbor".
+Their payload is formatted as a CBOR map, and the CBOR values for the parameters included therein are defined in {{trl-registry-parameters}}.

 The Authorization Server MUST implement measures to prevent access to the TRL endpoint by entities other than registered devices and authorized administrators.

 The TRL endpoint supports only the GET method, and allows two types of query of the TRL.